act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 - [_Block of repeated content is collapsible_][block collapsible]; or
 - [_Document has heading for non-repeated content_][document has heading for main]; or
 - [_Document has a main landmark_][document has main]; or
-- [_Document has an instrument to move focus to the main area of content_][document has instrument to main].
+- [_Document has an instrument to move focus to non-repeated content_][document has instrument to main].

 ## Assumptions